British Columbia is a beautiful part of Canada with green forests, impressive mountains, and a long and rugged coastline.

 Why you should visit Victoria

-I admit it’s quite a journey for one day (so why not spend a weekend in Victoria) but it is doable.
-From Vancouver it takes approximately 45 minutes by car to drive to Tsawassen where the ferry departs to Swartz Bay on Vancouver Island.
+From Vancouver, it takes approximately 45 minutes by car to drive to Tsawassen where the ferry departs to Swartz Bay on Vancouver Island.

 The ferry takes 1 hour and 30 minutes, however, it’s an activity in itself as the scenery is stunning.
 If you are very lucky you may even spot a killer whale!